NHNam181/CTF-collection/picoCTF/Forensics/Enhance!/solve.md

 MIME Type                       : image/svg+xml
 Work Format                     : image/svg+xml
 ```
-I ask ChatGPT and find out that the xml format means teh file content is structured in text-based markup similar to HTML.
+I ask ChatGPT and find out that the xml format means that the file content is structured in text-based markup similar to HTML.
 I opened the file with notepad and I found this
 ```bash
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <!-- Created with Inkscape (http://www.inkscape.org/) -->